PieFlavr/Raylib-Window-Pong/as1/README.md

 ## PREFACE

-This project is likely structured slightly differently then similar projects.
+This project is likely structured slightly differently than similar projects.
 The following are key important details:
 * There is a deliberate pre-existing empty (with exception of .gitkeep) `build` folder in each assignment folder.
 * All assets folders and submodules such as `raylib-cpp` exist in the main directory (there are no copies per assignment directory).
 * The ENTIRE repository must be cloned to work.